awsdocs/amazon-vpc-user-guide/doc_source/flow-logs.md

 When a network interface is attached to a [Nitro\-based instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances), the aggregation interval is always 1 minute or less, regardless of the specified maximum aggregation interval\.

 After data is captured within an aggregation interval, it takes additional time to process and publish the data to CloudWatch Logs or Amazon S3\.
-This additional time could be up to 5 minutes to publish to CloudWatch Logs, and up to 10 minutes to publish to Amazon S3\.
+This additional time could be around 5 minutes to publish to CloudWatch Logs, and around 10 minutes to publish to Amazon S3\.
+The flow logs service delivers within this additional time in a best effort manner\.
+In some cases, your logs might be delayed beyond the 5 to 10 minutes additional time mentioned previously\.

 ### Default format<a name="flow-logs-default"></a>